 Use this printable checklist to guide you while gathering all the documents needed to prepare your tax return.
 The documents mentioned are separated by category, and you might organize the hard copies in the same manner so you can locate them promptly.

 To retrieve a PDF version of the printable, click on the image.
-Should you encounter difficulties while attempting to download the printable, this document will assist.
+Should you encounter difficulties while attempting to download the printable, this guide will assist.

 In order for the Internal Revenue Service (IRS) to confirm your identity, it is necessary to provide the full name and date of birth for both you and your spouse (if filing jointly).
 You will also need to include Social Security numbers.